trilitech/tezos-developer-docs/docs/tutorials/build-files-archive-with-dal.md

 ## The Big Picture

-Before diving into the code, we will first take a moment to understand how our files archive will work.
+Before diving into the code, we will first take a moment to understand how our file archive will work.
 It can be broken down into 6 steps:

 1. Users can post their file directly to the DAL, through a DAL node (they can use one set-up by third-parties, or start their own).
 They get some kind of